ALievre/5ISS_Portfolio/static/media/innovation_humanity.e1ad91dc.md

             This class consisted in tutorials where we learn the concepts of the TRIZ method, and then we apply them to a study object of our choice.
 However, since it is a complex method, applying it correctly was not easy.
 The object I chose to study is the chair.
 We were asked to select a simple object, because using TRIZ on a complex object is really complicated.
 First, we conducted spatial and temporal analysis of the object.
 Then, we applied it to use the TRIZ resolution matrix.
         </p>
         <p style="text-indent: 2%; margin-left: 2%; text-align: justify;">
             Applying the method gave us leads that we could apply to find concrete idea on how to improve the chair.
 In the end, the solution we proposed was to have a levitating chair, so the chair can be moved on every surface while staying as light as possible.
-You can read the full report of our case-study by clicking the link below:
         </p>
     </details>
     <br>